hisujata/Implementing-a-Team-Communication-Solution-using-Mattermost-and-AWS./README.md

 - Allocate an elastic IP by clicking on “Allocate Elastic IP”
 4) Click on “Create NAT Gateway” to create the gateway

-#e.
+#d.
 Creation of private route tables

 1) Navigate to VPC -> Route Tables and click on Create Route table
 2) Enter the name tag "Private Route Table", select the Project 1 VPC from the dropdown and click on Create